beginning of content

 What is metabolism?

-Metabolism is the processes where your body converts what you eat and drink into energy.
+Metabolism is the process where your body converts the food you eat and drink into energy for your body to use.

 The food and drink that you eat contains: